kbrandwijk/react-native-vector-icons-slds/README.md

 # react-native-vector-icons-slds
-Icon definition for Salesforce Lightning Design System Icons for use with `react-native-vector-icons`
+Icon and color definitions for Salesforce Lightning Design System Icons for use with `react-native-vector-icons`

 Compatible with Winter ’18 (SLDS 2.4.6) release.